 top of page

-To sum up, track ALEKE is created from different musical elements called African Fusion :
+To sum up ALEKE music track construction, its created from different musical elements called African Fusion :

-- Electronic Drums and djembe loop.
-End of the track, Dumbolo drum style - Congo
+- Drums and djembe loop.
+End of the track, Ndombolo drum style - Congo

 - Saxophone by Kesja Bijok, female saxophonist from Krakow - Poland